-- According to specifications in NUREG-1507 Minimum Detectable Concentrations with Typical Radiation Survey Instruments for Various Contaminants and Field Conditions (USNRC 1998), the detection limit of radium-226 for a 2-inch-by-2-inch Nal gamma detector is 2.8 pCi/g.
+- According to specifications in NUREG-1507 Minimum Detectable Concentrations with Typical Radiation Survey Instruments for Various Contaminants and Field Conditions (NRC 1998), the detection limit of radium-226 for a 2-inch-by-2-inch sodium iodide (NaI) gamma detector is 2.8 pCi/g.
 This is the starting point for estimating a reasonable detection limit for thorium, recognizing the relationship between thorium and radium. - Existing samples of hard data of thorium and radium were analyzed for correlations beyond those done previously (SSP&A 2017).
-Data values for radium below 2.8 pCi/g, and thorium values below approximately 44 pCi/g were removed from the analysis.
 Figure E-12 demonstrates this relationship.
-Two regressions were developed to determine the correlation co-efficient.
-One regression is a linear relationship between combined radium and combined thorium.
-A second regression is a powerfit between combined radium and combined thorium.
+Several regressions were developed to determine the correlation co-efficient.
+The data is displayed as the logarithm of the combined Ra and Th values offset by one in order to remove negative values from the regression.
+One regression is a quadratic fit to all of the combined Ra and combined Th data.
+Two other quadratic fit regressions are displayed on subsets of the entire data set.